hyper-expanse/semantic-delivery-gitlab/readme.md

 It may also be that a token was not provided either on the command line using `--token`, or as a configuration property.

+## Security Disclosure Policy

+To report a security vulnerability in this package, or one of it's dependencies, please use the [Tidelift security contact](https://tidelift.com/security) page.
+Tidelift will coordinate the process to address the vulnerability and disclose the incident to our users.

 ## Professional Support

 [Professional support for `@hutson/semantic-delivery-gitlab` is available with a Tidelift Subscription](https://tidelift.com/subscription/pkg/npm--hutson-semantic-delivery-gitlab?utm_source=npm--hutson-semantic-delivery-gitlab&utm_medium=referral&utm_campaign=readme).